Classics (2022 - 2024)

 CLASS-UA 975 Prerequisite: Intermediate Ancient Greek II: Homer (CLASS-UA 10) or equivalent.
 Offered every three years.
 4 points.

-Readings from the dialogues of Plato and the major philosophical works of Aristotle.
+Readings from Plato and Aristotle.

 Advanced Greek: Hellenistic Poetry